JAtula/vault-demo/README.md

 clusterrolebinding.rbac.authorization.k8s.io/role-tokenreview-binding created
 serviceaccount/vault-handler created
 ```
 Especially the `vault-handler` service account is of interest here.
 We need it to authenticate with Vault.
-Now, to actually connect to Vault UI, which is accessable (only) internally inside our VPC, we will install a OpenVPN server to our cluster.
-For this, you'll need Helm and the OpenVPN chart.
+Now, to actually connect to Vault UI, which is accessible (only) internally inside our VPC, we will install an OpenVPN server to our cluster.
+For this, you'll need to use Helm and the OpenVPN chart.
 Remember to go through the default settings.
 I personally used the `custom-value.yaml`.

 Then fetch the SA token and cert like this: